akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 gRPC chooses to use trailers.
 Responses include a gRPC-specific status code in the `grpc-status` trailer and a description of the error (if any) in the `grpc-message` trailer.
-(For now, avert your eyes from the undocumented trash fire of `grpc-status-details-bin`.)
 Even successful responses must explicitly set `grpc-status` to 0.

 ## Are trailers necessary?